Published: May 11, 2009 By TIMOTHY WILLIAMS

 Sergeant Akbar was convicted of premeditated murder and attempted premeditated murder after he threw grenades into tents and then fired on soldiers, killing two officers and wounding 14 at Camp Pennsylvania in Kuwait.

-About one in six soldiers returning from the war in Iraq shows signs of post-traumatic stress disorder or other emotional difficulties, according to a study published in The
+About one in six soldiers returning from the war in Iraq shows signs of post-traumatic stress disorder or other emotional difficulties, according to a study published in The New England Journal of Medicine in 2004.

 The death toll from the Monday shooting was the highest for American personnel in a single attack since April 10, when a suicide truck driver killed five American soldiers with a blast near a police headquarters in Mosul, news agencies reported.